-Our proprietary system currently recommends eHealth (EHTH) as one such stock.
+Our proprietary system currently recommends Intuit (INTU) as one such stock.
 This company not only has a favorable Growth Score, but also carries a top Zacks Rank.

-While there are numerous reasons why the stock of this provider of internet-based heath insurance agency services is a great growth pick right now, we have highlighted three of the most important factors below:
+While there are numerous reasons why the stock of this maker of TurboTax, QuickBooks and other accounting software is a great growth pick right now, we have highlighted three of the most important factors below:

-While the historical EPS growth rate for eHealth is 68.8%, investors should actually focus on the projected growth.
-The company's EPS is expected to grow 23.6% this year, crushing the industry average, which calls for EPS growth of 10.9%.
+While the historical EPS growth rate for Intuit is 19.6%, investors should actually focus on the projected growth.
+The company's EPS is expected to grow 17.3% this year, crushing the industry average, which calls for EPS growth of 7.9%.

 Impressive Asset Utilization Ratio

-Growth investors often overlook asset utilization ratio, also known as sales-to-total-assets (S/TA) ratio, but it is an important feature of a real growth stock.
+Asset utilization ratio -- also known as sales-to-total-assets (S/TA) ratio -- is often overlooked by investors, but it is an important indicator in growth investing.
 This metric exhibits how efficiently a firm is utilizing its assets to generate sales.

-Right now, eHealth has an S/TA ratio of 0.63, which means that the company gets $0.63 in sales for each dollar in assets.
-Comparing this to the industry average of 0.38, it can be said that the company is more efficient.
+Right now, Intuit has an S/TA ratio of 1.21, which means that the company gets $1.21 in sales for each dollar in assets.
+Comparing this to the industry average of 0.67, it can be said that the company is more efficient.

 While the level of efficiency in generating sales matters a lot, so does the sales growth of a company.
-And eHealth is well positioned from a sales growth perspective too.
-The company's sales are expected to grow 27% this year versus the industry average of 4.7%.
+And Intuit looks attractive from a sales growth perspective as well.
+The company's sales are expected to grow 13% this year versus the industry average of 5.6%.

 Promising Earnings Estimate Revisions